 The environment or space in which you work, believe it or not, has a lot of influence over your productivity.
 If it’s messy, you’re going to run into problems.
 It is known that clutter potentially increases stress levels, ruins your diet and hinders productivity.

-It makes sense, then, to focus on office designs and working areas to boost productivity and creativity.
+It makes sense to focus on office designs and working areas to boost productivity and creativity.
 What key elements or office design spaces can you use to ensure your work flows freely?
-Are there existing designs or features you can draw inspiration from?
-Here are nine examples.
+What existing designs or features can you draw inspiration from?
+Here are some examples.

 1. Open Concept